António José Seguro: Secretary-general of the Socialist Party

 After Prime Minister José Sócrates resigned as PS General Secretary on the election night of 5 June 2011, having lost the general election by a margin higher than expected, Seguro was elected leader of the party on 23 July 2011, winning 68% of the vote against his challenger, Francisco Assis, who got 32%.

-As Secretary-general, Seguro decided to abstain in the 2012 State Budget proposed by the Passos Coelho government, citing his decision as a "violent, but constructive abstention", a decision that ended up attracting criticism from inside the PS.

-Under Seguro's leadership, the Socialist Party managed to achieve one of its best results ever in the 2013 local elections and won the 2014 European Parliament election with Francisco Assis as the main candidate, although by a narrow margin.
+As secretary-general, Seguro decided to abstain in the 2012 State Budget proposed by the Passos Coelho government, citing his decision as a "violent, but constructive abstention", a decision that ended up attracting criticism from inside the PS.
+Under Seguro's leadership, the Socialist Party managed to achieve one of its best results ever in the 2013 local elections and won the 2014 European Parliament election in Portugal with Francisco Assis as the main candidate, although by a narrow margin.
 The results of the 2014 elections were considered narrow and insufficient, which motivated the Mayor of Lisbon António Costa to defy Seguro and run for the party leadership.

 At the first primaries open to party supporters, Costa defeated Seguro by a landslide.
 Seguro resigned from the leadership the same day, leaving Costa as Secretary-general.

-Seguro then retired to private life and, having successfully defended his Master thesis.
-He started teaching in the Department of International Relations of the Autonomous University of Lisbon.
+Seguro then retired to private life.
+Having successfully defended his Master thesis, he started teaching in the Department of International Relations of the Autonomous University of Lisbon.

 2026 presidential campaign

 In October 2024, then PS leader Pedro Nuno Santos mentioned Seguro as a potential candidate for president from the Socialist Party in the 2026 presidential election.
-In November 2024, after being mostly out of the spotlight since 2014, Seguro gave an interview to CNN Portugal as he was starting a role as a political commentator on the channel, stating that he was interested in running for President.
+In November 2024, after being mostly out of the spotlight since 2014, Seguro gave an interview to CNN Portugal as he was starting a role as a political commentator on the channel, stating that he was interested in running for president.
 Seguro then positioned himself as the main candidate from the party in opposition to others like Mário Centeno, António Vitorino and Augusto Santos Silva.
 He also founded the movement UPortugal, with the intention of promoting a greater participation from the citizens and fighting misinformation.

-In June 2025, he announced he was running for President, stating that "the country needs change and hope in a better life", defining his candidacy as a progressive alternative to the other conservative candidates, such as Luís Marques Mendes and Henrique Gouveia e Melo.
+In June 2025, he announced he was running for president, stating that "the country needs change and hope in a better life", defining his candidacy as a progressive alternative to the other conservative candidates, such as Luís Marques Mendes and Henrique Gouveia e Melo.